GO – Get Oriented

-We hope you have a great time getting to know your College and your community.
+We hope you have a great time getting to know your college and community.

 Watch these videos from this week’s GO Session for more information!

-Making this new place your home helps you to feel comfortable and secure, and you will be able to accomplish more in class and in life.
+Making this new place your home will help you feel comfortable and secure, and you will be able to accomplish more in class and life.
 Just like building a good friendship, getting to know your city takes intention and quality time.
 Set a goal for yourself to get to know Winnipeg better over the next few weeks!

 - Expanding Circles.
-Start with the places where you spend the most time—school, home, work, or familiar shopping centres.
-Begin exploring the nearby areas—walk into a new store, library, or park each day just to see what is there.
+Start with the places where you spend the most time – school, home, work or shopping centres.
+Begin exploring the nearby areas – walk into a new store, library or park each day just to see what is there.
 Explore a bit farther each time.

-- Find a guide.
-Meet up with a local friend and let them show you their favourite places & activities.
+- Find a Guide.
+Meet up with a local friend and let them show you their favourite places and activities.
 (Need to make local friends?
-Try joining the Intercultural Mentorship Program!)
+Try joining the Intercultural Mentorship Program)

-- Try something new!
+- Try Something New.
 You can enrich your life by trying a different way of doing things.
-Find out how local residents meet their needs—it might work for you, too.
-You may come from a culture where eating out is the norm but it is too expensive here.
+Find out how local residents meet their needs – it might work for you, too.
+You may come from a culture where eating out all the time is normal but it is too expensive here.
 Find other ways of connecting with people through activities or meeting at home.
-Living in a different climate you may need to adjust your clothing, personal hygiene (take more showers), or the number of blankets you use.
+Living in a different climate you may need to adjust your clothing, personal hygiene (take more showers) or the number of blankets you use.

 There are several options available when renting a place:

-- Kijiji is the most common and well known website for rentals in Winnipeg.
-Other websites for rentals include Craigslist, Rentboard, or Easyroomate.
+- Kijiji is the most popular website for rentals in Winnipeg.
+Other websites for rentals include Craigslist, Rentboard or Easyroomate.